micro-os-plus/architecture-riscv-xpack/README.md

 #include <micro-os-plus/device.h>
 ```

-Example of device packages are **sifive-freedom-e310** with the SiFive Freedom E310 device.
+Example of device packages are **sifive/devices** with the SiFive Freedom E310 and E31/E51 Arty devices.

 ### Core

 The RISC-V documentation introduces the term _core_ as:

 > A component is termed a core if it contains an independent instruction fetch unit.
-A RISC-V-compatible core might support multiple RISC-V-compatible hardware threads, or harts, through multithreading.
+A RISC-V-compatible core might support multiple RISC-V-compatible hardware threads, or harts, through multi-threading.

 In µOS++, the core specific definitions are grouped in the `riscv::core` namespace.

-The portable way to include architecture specifc definitions in an application is:
+The portable way to include architecture specific definitions in an application is:

 ```
 #include <micro-os-plus/architecture.h>